ajaakman/cpp-audio-library/README.md

 A project using this library can be found at: http://audio.arturjaakman.com and its GUI github repo: https://github.com/ajaakman/react-audio-app

-compile.sh file provides the emscripten compile command to compile the library to WebAssembly.
+UML class diagram can be found in 'other' folder. compile.sh file provides the emscripten compile command to compile the library to WebAssembly.

 vs2019 folder contains a Visual Studio 2019 solution.
 AudioLib.vcxproj is the static audio library.
 Example.vsxproj is an example project showing how to use the audio library.